ILIAS-eLearning/ILIAS/Modules/Survey/ROADMAP.md

 ## Short Term

 The survey module is using a larger number of HTML templates, sometimes even inputs are rendered via HTML templates.
-This should be removed and transferred to KS presentations.
+This should be removed and transferred to KS presentations, as a part of this https://mantis.ilias.de/view.php?id=25211 should be fixed.

 ## Mid Term